samghelms/nba_movement_analysis/report/report.md

 * The second loading likely corresponds with players like center who defend the rim and spend a lot of time underneath the basket.

-* The third loading, if it is to be trusted, seems to correspond with a free-ranging type of player on defense, with scatterings of hotspots all over the court.
+* The third loading, if it is to be trusted, seems to correspond with a free-ranging type of player on defense, with scatterings of hot spots all over the court.

 * The fourth loading seems to be a player heavily focused on defending the perimeter, especially the far right and left regions of the court.
 It is believable that only certain types of players are likely to defend these regions--a taller player would not want to be drawn so far away from the basket, so it likely falls upon the smaller players to defend these far-drawn regions of the court.